A good knowledge of maths and the ability to apply it is an essential part of our everyday lives.

 The problem with only learning maths at school is that children sometimes become too distant from the subject when they are elsewhere.

-This means that if the child encounters a problem in school math, they are less likely to mention it to their parents as the discussion would take place out of the school context.
+This means that if the child encounters a problem in school math, they are less likely to mention it to their parents as the discussion would take place out of the school context, whether it's KS3 or GCSE maths revision.

 Rightly or wrongly, if parents do not play an active role in giving their child homework help, for example, it does not occur to the learner that their parents may be able to help them since they do not attend their maths classes.